Werbschaft/blocks/README.md

     label: Text
     type: blocks
 ```
-This will give you the default block types (Heading, Text, Image, Quote, Video, Code)
+This will give you the default block types (Heading, Text, Image, Gallery, Quote, Video, Code, Kirbytext)

 ### Add your own block types